1.1. Contact organisation

 18.4.
 Data validation

 Standard MS Office professional software (MS Excel) is used for the compilation of the index.
 The data is checked when it arrives before any further actions.
 Plausibility checks are made, for instance on the number of observations and range of variable values.
 Particular attention is given to outlier observations.
-Contacts with enterprises are performed for verification of data, where necessary.
+Contacts with the statistical units are performed for verification of data, where necessary.
 Before the transmission to Eurostat, the structure of the data file and format is checked in detail.

 18.5.
 Data compilation